raziel-aleman/go-kanban-cli/README.md

 ## Features

-* Task management: Add, move, and delete tasks.
+* Task management: Add, move, edit, and delete tasks.
 * Column navigation: Easily switch between To Do, In Progress, and Done columns.
 * Persistence: Saves your board state to a file so your tasks are still there next time you run the app.
 * Filtering: Quickly find tasks within a column.